karanparmar1/user-auth-app/client/README.md

-# User Authentication Frontend
+# [FRONTEND] User Authentication UI

 This is the frontend part of the User Authentication application.
-It's built with React, TypeScript, and Vite.
+It's built with React, TypeScript, Tailwind and Vite.

 ## Features